Abidon-J-F/University-of-Greenwich-Projects/Y3/Sentiment Analysis of Tweets using RNN/README.md

 - BI-Directional performs better than the one directional implementations.
 - Two layers is enough to create accurate models.
 - GLOVE (just about) performed better than Word2Vec.
-- GRU performs quicker, but drops accuracy.
+- BI-GRU performs quicker, but drops accuracy.
 Does less training as it takes the number of times a word is used into account.
-- LSTM performs better in the long run.
+- BI-LSTM performs better in the long run.
 Does more training as it doesn’t take in to account the number of times a word is used and just creates more training data.
-- A recommendation for performing sentiment analysis on tweets would be to use GLOVE with a GRU network.
-Since tweets are limited to 280 characters, tweets are not going to be large so the stamina problem that GRU has is not too problematic.
+- A recommendation for performing sentiment analysis on tweets would be to use GLOVE with a BI-GRU network.
+Since tweets are limited to 280 characters, tweets are not going to be large so the stamina problem that BI-GRU has is not too problematic.

+The 10 epochs results showed us that the Bi-LSTM model performed slow but better in detecting emotions when it came to accuracy, but the Bi-GRU was quicker and had a minor accuracy loss in difference when compared to Bi-LSTM.
+In the end me and my team went with the Bi-GRU model because it was quicker than the Bi-LSTM model in speed.
+The 100 epochs test done on both models showed us that overfitting occurs in a complex model when paired with a small dataset since the model does not learn but memorises, this results in the accuracy and loss increasing over time.
+The downside to our model was that our dataset was skewed because we did not balance out the positive and negative dataset.
+Since the model did not have an equal amount of information of positive and negative tweets to train on, and most of the information was favouring the negative side.
+This resulted in our model understanding the negative emotions more compared to the positive emotions in any Twitter tweets.

 ## Software
 **Utilised Python programming language in Anaconda Distribution Navigator, Jupyter Notebook IDE, and Pandas, NumPy, TensorFlow, Keras, Matplotlib, NLTK, Scikit-lean libraries in this project.**